nebulae-interview/guideline/README.md

 If you have some inquiry please write to: sebastian.molano@nebulae.com.co

+PD: although this interview guidelines are in english, NebulaE is proudly a Colombian company with a local team but we acknowledge that english is a primary need for us (developers) to be able to work and constantly learn new and advacne techniques.

 ## Architecture overview

 In order to being able to understand the porject structure and the reasoning behind NebulaE's Framework please review the [Architecture Overview](../master/architecture_overview.MD)